Ben-Rumbold/ben-rumbold-portfolio-bootstrap/README.md

 - Navbar with links to corresponding section of webpage.
 - 'About' section with responsive images.
 'Contact' section links to corresponding website.
 - 'Work' section with cards of work with links to corresponding webpage.
-- 'Skills' section with linked
+- 'Skills' section with linked icons.
-- Footr with
+- Footer with credits.

 ## Table of Contents (Optional)